Mumbai Trans Harbour Link: Tendering

 The MMRDA invited request for qualifications (RFQ) for civil construction of three packages – a 10.38 km bridge section across the Mumbai Bay and Sewri interchange (₹6,600 crore), a 7.807 km bridge section across Mumbai Bay and Shivaji Nagar, near Gavan interchange (₹4,900 crore), and a 3.613 km viaduct including interchanges at SH-52, SH-54, and NH-4B near Chirle, Navi Mumbai.
 The MMRDA received 11 pre-qualification bids each for the first and second packages, and 17 bids for the third package.
 The agency stated that a single party would not be awarded the first and second packages together, although any other combination of the three packages would be permitted.
 The MMRDA appointed a consortium formed by AECOM Asia Co.
 Ltd., Padeco India Pvt.
 Ltd, Dar Al-Handasah, and T. Y. Lin International as the general consultant for the project on 26 November 2016.
 According to U.P.S.
 Madan, the then Metropolitan Commissioner of the MMRDA, stated that the general consultants appointed for the MTHL project would engage in various activities, such as to help MMRDA organise pre-bid meetings, examine bid documents, secure various permissions from government, semi-government, examine concept designs, monitor construction of the project and ensure quality of the work among other things.

 After evaluating the bids, in January 2017, the MMRDA shortlisted a total of 29 contractors for the three packages and floated tenders for the request for proposal (RFP) stage, the final stage of the bidding process.
 The agency fixed 5 April 2017 as the final date for submissions of the RFP bids.
 The submission date was later postponed to 5 June.
-However, the agency received over 3,000 queries from the shortlisted bidders, and was again forced to postpone the date to 17 July in order to respond to all queries.
+However, the agency received over 3,000 queries from the shortlisted bidders, and was again forced to postpone the date to 17 July to respond to all queries.